• About Us

 Review your personal information and check that everything is correct, and then tap “NEXT.”

-Note: GCash may ask you to update your personal information first before you can apply to GGives.
+Note: GCash may ask you to update your personal information first before you can apply.
 Just click “UPDATE ACCOUNT INFO” in case that happens.
 Updating your information only takes less than 5 minutes.
 In most cases, GCash will review and approve your application within minutes, but in rare cases can take up to 7 days.

 Welcome to GGives